Perfect Pan Seared Scallops

-If you’re looking for more scallop recipes, make sure you try these: Scallops And Spaghetti Squash, Beet Pappardelle With Scallops, and Linguine With Clam Sauce and Scallops.
+If you’re looking for more scallop dishes, make sure you try these: Scallops And Spaghetti Squash, Beet Pappardelle With Scallops, and Linguine With Clam Sauce and Scallops.

 How To Buy Scallops